fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 {% embed_chart getting-started-your-first-map.js %}

-The data for this chart is represented in a table below:
+The data for this chart is represented in the table below:

 State|Entity Name|Value|
 -|-|-